Springer spaniels are lively, loveable and great family dogs that have high levels of energy and enjoy an active lifestyle.

 Many people consider Springers as pets or as working dogs and often wonder about the trainability of the breed and how difficult is it likely to be to train a Springer.

 The great thing about Springer spaniels is that they are very easy to train.
-This highly intelligent breed of spaniel has, for many years, been used as a working dog and, for many people, has been a well behaved family pet and companion.
 The Springer spaniel is a loyal, smart and friendly breed and, if you are looking for dog that is easy to train then the Springer spaniel is one of the best.